nuxt-modules/html-validator/docs/content/en/index.md

    `@nuxtjs/html-validator` takes two options.

    - `usePrettier` enables prettier printing of your source code to show errors in-context.

+      <alert>Consider not enabling this if you are using TailwindCSS, as prettier will struggle to cope with parsing the size of your HTML in development mode.</alert>

    - `options` allows you to pass in `html-validate` options that will be merged with the default configuration

       <alert type="info">You can find more about configuring `html-validate` [here](https://html-validate.org/rules/index.html).</alert>